apache/arrow-site/_posts/2021-12-3-arrow-duckdb.md

 #### R

-In R, the primary way to interact with Arrow is by registering the table as a view (an alternative is to use dplyr as shown above).
+In R, you can interact with Arrow data in DuckDB by registering the table as a view (an alternative is to use dplyr as shown above).
 ```r
 library(duckdb)
 library(arrow)